hchsueh/Diagnosing.Alzheimer.Disease/README.md

 ### 5. RESULTS, CONCLUSIONS AND FUTURE WORK

 #### Results
-In this section, we present the key findings from our models.
-We provide tables of all of the models analyzed.
+In this section, we present the key findings from our models and provide tables of all of the models analyzed for each predictor scenario (baseline, baseline+medication, baseline+biomarker, and baseline+medication+biomarker).
 For the purposes of the discussion, we focus on the logistic regression with cross validation (LRCV) and random forest (RF) model results.
 In brief, our ‘baseline’ model predicts DX_bl on the test set with an accuracy of 0.768 and 0.763 for LRCV and RF, respectively.
 When we add additional features about patient medications, the performance improves for the LRCV model, with a test accuracy for the ‘baseline+medication’ model of 0.778.
 For the RF model, the drug features do not appear to improve test performance.
 The biomarker features do not seem to improve the model results; for the ‘baseline+biomarker’ model, the test accuracy is 0.742 for both LRCV and RF.
 Likewise, including all predictors (baseline+medication+biomarker) lowers the test accuracy in the logistic regression model to 0.736.
 The RF accuracy slightly improves with this full predictor set, with a test accuracy of 0.770.
 Analysis of the significance of specific features using the coefficients of the LRCV model reveals that medications appear to be more helpful than biomarkers as predictors; none of the biomarkers (ABETA, TAU, P-TAU) are significant in the baseline+medication+biomarker model.
 <br />

 Below are a few overall points about the features in the baseline and baseline+medication+biomarker models.
-We see that age, and many of the genetic predictors included in ADNIMERGE are significant.
-While the biomarker results do not reveal a significant impact on the likelihood of AD, our investigation into the medications shows that cholesterol-lowering drugs and blood thinners are both significant features in our updated model.
+We see that age and many of the genetic predictors included in ADNIMERGE are significant.
+The biomarkers do not exhibit a significant impact on the likelihood of AD.
+Our investigation into the medications shows that cholesterol-lowering drugs and blood thinners are both significant predictors in our updated model.
 Further details about the features are below.
 <br />
 Baseline Model:
-1. The Predictors that are most important in the prediction of DX_bl are: 'AGE', 'FAQ_bl', 'MOCA_bl', 'APOE4_0.0'
+1. The Predictors that are most important in the prediction of DX_bl are: `'AGE', 'FAQ_bl', 'MOCA_bl', 'APOE4_0.0'`
-2. The Predictors that are Positively Correlated to AD are: 'AGE', 'MOCA_bl', 'APOE4_0.0'
+2. The Predictors that are Positively Correlated to AD are: `'AGE', 'MOCA_bl', 'APOE4_0.0'`
-3. The Predictors that are Negatively Correlated to AD are: 'FAQ_bl'
+3. The Predictors that are Negatively Correlated to AD are: `'FAQ_bl'`

 Baseline+Medication+Biomarker Model:
 <br />
-1. The Predictors that are important in the prediction of DX_bl are: 'AGE', 'ADAS11_bl', 'ADAS13_bl', 'FAQ_bl', 'Hippocampus_bl', 'MOCA_bl', 'EcogPtMem_bl', 'EcogPtTotal_bl', 'EcogSPMem_bl', 'EcogSPVisspat_bl', 'EcogSPTotal_bl', 'PTRACCAT_White', 'ANY BT_1', 'ANY CHOL_1'
+1. The Predictors that are important in the prediction of DX_bl are: `'AGE', 'ADAS11_bl', 'ADAS13_bl', 'FAQ_bl', 'Hippocampus_bl', 'MOCA_bl', 'EcogPtMem_bl', 'EcogPtTotal_bl', 'EcogSPMem_bl', 'EcogSPVisspat_bl', 'EcogSPTotal_bl', 'PTRACCAT_White', 'ANY BT_1', 'ANY CHOL_1'`
-2. The Predictors that are Positively Correlated to AD are: 'AGE', 'Hippocampus_bl', 'MOCA_bl']
+2. The Predictors that are Positively Correlated to AD are: `'AGE', 'Hippocampus_bl', 'MOCA_bl'`
-3. The Predictors that are Negatively Correlated to AD are: ['ADAS11_bl', 'ADAS13_bl', 'FAQ_bl', 'EcogPtMem_bl', 'EcogPtTotal_bl', 'EcogSPMem_bl', 'EcogSPVisspat_bl', 'EcogSPTotal_bl', 'PTRACCAT_White', 'ANY BT_1', 'ANY CHOL_1'
+3. The Predictors that are Negatively Correlated to AD are: `'ADAS11_bl', 'ADAS13_bl', 'FAQ_bl', 'EcogPtMem_bl', 'EcogPtTotal_bl', 'EcogSPMem_bl', 'EcogSPVisspat_bl', 'EcogSPTotal_bl', 'PTRACCAT_White', 'ANY BT_1', 'ANY CHOL_1'`

 It is important to note that while these results and the details that follow reveal interesting findings about potential interactions between patient medications and the likelihood of AD diagnosis, the results do not determine causality in the relationship.
 Nonetheless, our results are valuable because they provide information that could motivate future research efforts to understand the mechanisms that underlie the relationships.
 <br />

 #### Baseline Model Results